SurferAdmin/freqstart/README.md

 Help expanding the strategies list and include config files if possible: [freqstart.strategies.json](https://github.com/berndhofer/freqstart/blob/develop/script/strategies.json)

+Optional: Copy strategies.json to root directory of Freqstart and add your own URLs from other sources.

 <p align="right">(<a href="#top">back to top</a>)</p>

 <!-- GETTING STARTED -->